ANASTASIA COLE PLAKIAS

 Her love of food began early, cooking up elaborate meals in the tiny, galley kitchen of her family’s West Village, NYC apartment.
 After working as a freelance writing for magazines, Anastasia spent several years working in corporate hospitality, taking on projects ranging from event production, content creation, marketing and public relations, and of course, eating her way through the menus at New York City’s best restaurants.
 As a founding partner of Brooklyn Grange, she has run the business’ sales department, created its events program, and manages the farm’s communications and external affairs.
 Her laser focus on details has been crucial to the smooth operations of the business as it has grown from year to year.

-When Anastasia isn’t zipping from farm to farm on her bicycle or leading a tour for a visiting delegation of city planners, she can be found at her Ditmas Park, Brooklyn apartment recipe testing shrubs, or hiking through the Catskills looking for birds of prey.
+When Anastasia isn’t zipping from farm to farm on her bicycle or leading a tour for a visiting delegation of city planners, she loves to cozy up with a good book in her apartment in Ditmas Park, or hike the Catskills.